EPCCed/archer-gpu-course/section-2.06/README.md

 1. To start, make the simplifying assumption that we have only 1 block per row, and that the number of columns is equal to the number of threads per block.
-This should allow the elimination of the loop over both rows and columns with judicious use of thread indices.
+This should allow the elimination of the loop over both rows and columns with judicious choice of thread indices.
-2. The limitation to one block per row will harm occupancy.
+2. The limitation to one block per row may harm occupancy.
 So we need to generalise to allow columns to be distributed between different blocks.
 Hint: you will probably need a two-dimensional `__shared__` provision in the kernel.
 Use the same total number of threads per block with `blockDim.x == blockDim.y`.

+   Make sure you can increase the problem size (specifically, the number of columns `ncol`) and retain the correct answer.
 3. Leave the concern of coalescing until last.
 The indexing can be rather confusing.
+Again, remember to deal with any array 'tails'.

-### Finished
+### Finished?

 A fully robust solution might check the result with a rectangular thread block.